Documentation Index

 Configuration

 You can create and manage rate limit policies from the Sentinel Policies page in your project dashboard.
-Each policy requires:
+Each policy requires:- Limit: the maximum number of requests allowed in the window

 - Window: the time window in which the limit applies (for example, 60 seconds)